Pooch63/Polyfunc.js/README.md

 }
 ```

 Yeah, WAY cleaner.
-Sadly, you still have to do that weird union thing for the function parameters -- no matter how
+Sadly, you still have to do that weird union thing for the function parameters - no matter how
 clean Polyfunc.js is, it can't change the TypeScript type rules.
 But, no more of that weird control logic
-to achieve some *basic* polymorphism!
+to achieve even *basic* polymorphism!

 And, that's pretty much it.
 If it wasn't clear from usage, or you need a list of full type validation capabilities,
 you can see how to use this library in `documentation.md`.